Telegram (software): APIs

-Telegram has public APIs with which developers can access the same functionality as Telegram's official apps to build their own messaging applications.
-In February 2015, creators of the unofficial Whatsapp+ client released the Telegram Plus app, later renamed to Plus Messenger, after their original project got a cease-and-desist order from WhatsApp.
+Telegram has public APIs with which developers can access the same functionality as Telegram's official apps to build their own instant messaging applications.
+In February 2015, creators of the unofficial WhatsApp+ client released the Telegram Plus app, later renamed to Plus Messenger, after their original project got a cease-and-desist order from WhatsApp.
 In September 2015, Samsung released a messaging application based on these APIs.

 Telegram also offers an API that allows developers to create bots, which are accounts controlled by programs.
 Such bots are used, among other things, to emulate and play old games in the app and inform users about vaccine availability for COVID-19.

 In addition, Telegram offers functions for making payments directly within the platform, alongside an external service such as Stripe.

-Monetization and funding
+xAI

+In 2025, founder of Telegram claimed that xAI had signed a $300mln program with Telegram for Grok to provide full functions within Telegram starting from Summer 2025.
+The amount was paid using a combination of cash and xAI equity.
+This seems to have been abandoned though as there has been no new announcement since and the promised features have not been released.